Military grade Swiss bunker opens vaults to crypto investors

 Telecoms innovation

 Swiss Crypto Vault is a joint venture between Zug-based crypto financial services firm Bitcoin Suisseexternal link and Swiss Gold Safeexternal link, a company that stores precious metals, art and other valuables in alpine vaults.
-Clients will initially be able to store bitcoin, bitcoin cash, ether, litecoin, bitcoin gold and all ERC20/233 tokens, with more planned in the future.
+Clients can store bitcoin, bitcoin cash, ether, litecoin, bitcoin gold and all ERC20/233 tokens, with more planned in the future.

 For small-scale crypto investors, hardware called digital wallets (the size of a USB stick) usually provides enough security to ‘cold’ store assets offline away from hackers.
 But a growing number of solutions are being offered for investors who pile millions into tokens.